woocommerce/qit-documentation/docs/custom-tests/running-tests.md

 This installs your unpublished extension into the test environment before running the tests.

-## Running Locally vs. Cloud
+## Running Locally

-- **Local Environment:**
-  Use `qit env:up` to spin up a disposable environment, then run:
-  `qit run:e2e your-extension ./e2e`

-  Running tests locally gives you immediate feedback, making it easier to debug and refine tests quickly.
-Once done, tear down the environment:
-  `qit env:down`

-- **Cloud Environment:**
-  Omit local paths or the zip argument to run tests in QIT’s cloud.
-This ensures a consistently fresh, isolated environment and is ideal for integration or compatibility checks before releasing updates.
+When you run `qit run:e2e`, QIT automatically handles the `env:up` and `env:down` steps for you.
+This means a disposable environment is created before the tests start and torn down afterward—no extra commands are needed.
+This approach ensures a clean slate for each run and reduces manual setup overhead.

+## Marketplace (Cloud) Environment

+When the WCCOM marketplace triggers these tests—such as after submitting a new plugin or update—QIT runs them in a cloud environment.
+This ensures a consistently fresh, isolated environment without any local setup.
+However, this process is automatic and initiated by WCCOM, not the developer.
+For your day-to-day development, you’ll rely on local testing.

 ## Visual UI Mode

-For debugging complex scenarios, run:
+For debugging complex scenarios locally, run:
 `qit run:e2e your-extension --ui`

 This launches a browser so you can watch the tests execute step-by-step.
 Visual mode helps identify subtle issues, like incorrect selectors or unexpected UI states.